 The new trimester academic schedule will apply to all graduate programs as well.

 Yes, a student who maintains a full course load for the three sessions (fall, spring and summer) will earn enough credits to graduate early, in December of their senior year.

-To give you more time to make this decision, we have extended our deposit deadline by two weeks, from May 1 to May 15.
-You can visit the Admitted Student page for more information and to reserve a spot in the class of 2024.
+To give students more time to make this decision, we extended our deposit deadline by two weeks to May 15.
+You can visit the Admitted Student page for more information.

 We plan to allow as much flexibility in the distribution of your financial aid as allowed by federal regulations.
 Depending on the number of courses you register for each term, your cost for each term could vary.
 Under normal circumstances, Bentley scholarships and need-based grants are only awarded if you are registered for a full-time course load (at least 12 credits).
 That policy will be relaxed for the 2020-21 academic year, allowing you to receive Bentley scholarships and grants when registered for one to three courses.
 However, your awards will be pro-rated based on your registration status.
 You must be registered at least half-time (six credits) to be eligible for the Federal Direct Loan.
 We expect that each student’s circumstances will be different.
 Your financial assistance counselor will work with you to ensure your aid is distributed in a way that allows you to avoid any cash flow issues.

 The new summer trimester will in essence be a combination of our current Summer A and Summer B sessions for one full 14-week session.

 Fall, winter and summer one-week intensive sessions will continue to be offered with some modification on the exact timing.